29asangoi/Anish_BlueStampPortfolio/index.md

         }
       </td>
       <td>
-        Moves the robot to the left by running Motor A forward while stopping Motor B.
+        Moves the robot left by activating Motor A forward and keeping Motor B off.
       </td>
     </tr>